 Residents of the village have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 16.79 minutes getting to work every day.

-The education level of Arthur citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.01% of adults 25 and older in Arthur have a college degree.
+The percentage of adults in Arthur who are college-educated is close to the national average for all communities of 21.84%: 20.01% of the adults in Arthur have a bachelor's degree or advanced degree.

 The per capita income in Arthur in 2022 was $34,073, which is lower middle income relative to Illinois, and middle income relative to the rest of the US.
 This equates to an annual income of $136,292 for a family of four.
 However, Arthur contains both very wealthy and poor people as well.